getditto/DittoSwiftTools/README.md

 Then, use `import DittoDiskUsage` to import the Disk Usage.

 **SwiftUI**

-use `DittoDiskUsageView(ditto: Ditto)` and pass in your Ditto instance.
+Use `DittoDiskUsageView(ditto: Ditto)` and pass in your Ditto instance.
 ```
 import DittoDiskUsage